Tuna tartare doughnuts with caviar.

 • Southbank

 Eat here: Before catching the latest play at this historic theatre house, check out Miss Pearl.
-Serving up contemporary Asian-influenced cuisine and creative cocktails in the heart of Melbourne’s performance arts scene, the bar and restaurant is the perfect spot just nibbles and drinks or an all-out flavour-packed feast.
-In Southbank, you're also a hop, skip and a jump away from Crown, giving you carte blanche access to Neil Perry's suite of restaurants.
-Try Rosetta for upscale Italian or Rockpool for primo steaks.
-We also love Crown's Bistro Guillaume for traditional French country-style fare – the bouillabaisse seafood soup is a stand-out.
+Serving up contemporary Asian-influenced cuisine and creative cocktails in the heart of Melbourne’s performance arts scene, the bar and restaurant is the perfect spot for just nibbles and drinks or an all-out flavour-packed feast.
+In Southbank, you're also a hop, skip and a jump away from Crown, giving you carte blanche access to a suite of some pretty swish restaurants.
+Try Rockpool for primo steaks.

 Eat here: Before you step inside St Kilda’s grand old dame of a theatre, have an equally fancy dinner first at Stokehouse or Donovans.
 Not even fire could destroy these St Kilda stalwarts, but if you don’t mind heading a little further away from the theatre, the tacos, share plates and cocktails at Radio Mexico are a fine reward for the short walk.

 Drink here: Vineyard is perfect for a pre-show drink.
 Or a post-show drink, since it's open till 3am daily.
 Prefer pubs?
-Head to the Local Taphouse, one of only a handful of Melbourne pubs we’ve rated five stars.
+Make a beeline for the always vibing Freddie Wimpole's.

 Advertising